I have this thing about drowning. Or, rather, almost drowning.

 We began heading off toward the green when we saw him approaching Robert.

-He is yelling & screaming at him…and Robert’s just standing there like a deer in the headlights.
+He is right up in his face…and Robert’s just standing there like a deer in the headlights.
 He’s frozen.

-The guy’s telling him that he needs to pay for the broken window when I begin to even off the situation.
+The guy’s telling him that he needs to pay for the broken window when I step in between them.

 “What are you talking about?
 Nobody told you to buy a house right by the fairway.
 That’s your problem, dude!
 Comes with the territory.”